 'Students across both pathways are given the opportunity to examine, in some depth, human resource management issues and practices from a wide range of organisational contexts,' explains Dr Kenny.

-What do human resources management graduates do?
+What do HRM graduates do?

-Former students of the University of Sheffield's programme have undertaken projects in companies like Arnold Magnetic Technologies, Sheffield Teaching Hospitals NHS Foundation Trust and Weston Park Hospital Cancer Charity.
+Former students of The University of Sheffield's programme have undertaken projects in companies like Arnold Magnetic Technologies, Sheffield Teaching Hospitals NHS Foundation Trust and Weston Park Hospital Cancer Charity.

-'I have recently been promoted,' says Rebecca, who submitted her work on line managers' development to the CIPD People Management Awards and was shortlisted for the prestigious Michael Kelly Outstanding Student of the Year (Advanced Level).
-'This is in no small part down to the knowledge that I gained on the postgraduate course.'
+'I've recently been promoted,' says Rebecca, who submitted her work on line managers' development to the CIPD People Management Awards and was shortlisted for the prestigious Michael Kelly Outstanding Student of the Year (Advanced Level).
+'This is in no small part down to the knowledge I gained on the postgraduate course.'

 You can explore this further at what can I do with my degree in HRM?